jags111/elimination-nodes/README.md

 Custom [ComfyUI](https://github.com/comfyanonymous/ComfyUI) Nodes 🤗.
 My ***[GUIDE](wiki/creating-custom-comfyui_nodes-guide.md)*** for creating custom nodes, work in progress.

-# Nodes
+# All Nodes

-The custom node highlighted is red in the screenshots
+*The custom node highlighted is red in the screenshots*

-## Image to Text Nodes
+## 🖼️➡️🔤 Image to Text Nodes

 ### *Node* — Image to Text - Auto Caption